10 reasons we should let children play in the mud

 Richard Louv’s Keynote Address to the American Academy of Pediatrics National Conference in 2010.

-Health Benefits – National Wildlife Federation
+Health Benefits – National Wildlife Federation (NWF)

 Studies concerning children’s health and their connection to the natural world.